May continues the changing of seasons from colder weather to warmer temperatures – so it’s also the start of new beginnings and changing mindsets.

 Our May diversity celebrations conclude with Stevie Wonder’s birthday.
 On this day in Black History, revolutionary and beloved blind musician Wonder was born.
 This day is celebrated to honor not only a Black icon, but also an American symbol who changed music as we know it.

 We hope you’ve enjoyed our May 2020 Diversity Calendar.
-Get a head start on the rest of the year – and boost awareness and inclusions – when you read our exclusive 2020 Diversity Calendar.
+Get a head start on next month with our June 2020 Diversity Calendar.
+Or the rest of the year when you read our exclusive 2020 Diversity Calendar.